-The heart is divided vertically into two cavities by a muscular wall called the septum.
-The left cavity pumps blood throughout the body, while the right cavity pumps blood only to the lungs.
-Each cavity is in turn divided horizontally into two chambers, making a total of four chambers altogether.
-The two upper chambers are known as the atria, and the two lower chambers as the ventricles.
-The atria receive blood flowing back to the heart, while the ventricles hold blood that is to be pumped out of the heart.
+The heart is divided into the left and right sides.
+The left cavity pumps blood to the rest of the body, while the right cavity pumps blood only to the lungs.
+Each cavity is also divided into two upper and lower chambers, making four chambers altogether.
+The two upper chambers are the atria, and the two lower chambers are the ventricles.
+The atria receive blood flowing back to the heart, while the ventricles hold the blood to be pumped out of the heart.

 Inside the right atrium of the heart sits a small bundle of muscle fibres and nerves.
 This is the sinus or sinoatrial node, which acts as the heart’s natural pacemaker.

 Each electrical impulse emitted by the sinus node sparks off a chain reaction within the heart that begins with the contraction of the atria.
-As the right atrium contracts, the blood in this chamber (i.e. oxygen-poor blood which has been returned to the heart) is pushed through the tricuspid valve into the right ventricle.
-The right ventricle in turn contracts, forcing open the pulmonary valve and causing blood to enter the pulmonary artery.
-The oxygen-poor blood is then transported via this artery to the lungs, where carbon dioxide in the blood is exchanged for oxygen through the walls of multitudinous microscopic blood vessels known as capillaries.
+As the right atrium contracts, the blood in this chamber (i.e. oxygen-poor blood returned to the heart) is pushed through the tricuspid valve into the right ventricle.
+In turn, the right ventricle contracts, forces open the pulmonary valve and causes blood to enter the pulmonary artery.
+The oxygen-poor blood is then transported via this artery to the lungs, where carbon dioxide is exchanged for oxygen through the walls of microscopic blood vessels known as capillaries.